CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

     - button1OpenBehavior

 - Variables
-    - controller
-    - outputLED
-    - userButton1
     - buttonPressed
+        - Active high indicator for the state of the userButton1 input
     - oscillateLED_L
+        - Active low indicator for whether or not a new cycle of turning the LED on and off should be undertaken

+- API objects (described further in "API and Built-In Elements Used")
+    - controller  (Thread)
+    - outputLED   (DigitalOut)
+    - userButton1 (InterruptIn)
 ----------
 API and Built-In Elements Used
 ----------
 - mbed.h
-    - Thread
+    - Thread controller
         - used to handle concurrent scheduled events with the operating system
+        - allows cycling of the LED states and interrupting for input changes
-    - DigitalOut
+    - DigitalOut outputLED
         - used to output a high or low signal to the onboard blue LED
-    - InterruptIn
+    - InterruptIn userButton1
         - used to read input from the onboard User button 1

 ----------